9 Reasons to Love the Job You Have

 Having an Income Is Better Than Feeling Frustrated and Broke

 Make the best of bad circumstances while you job search.
 You want to make certain that you have a serious job offer before you resign from your current employer.
 Focus on the fact that you are making money for doing the job.
 Make sure that your performance doesn't slip to the point at which your employer decides to fire you.

 It is much easier to find a new job when you are currently employed.
 Unemployed Americans find that the longer they are unemployed, the more employers look at their credentials with suspicion.
 Employers like to see stability and stamina on resumes or they assume that you'll leave their employ quickly, too.

 And yes, covert discrimination does exist, so particularly if you are over 40, make sure that you have the next opportunity in hand.
 You will also want to be prepared to answer every prospective employer's interview question about why you want to leave your current job in a positive, uplifting, forward-thinking way.

 The Grass Is Always Greener on the Other Side of the Fence

 Remember that your next job will have its own set of problems.
 A colleague, Marcia Purse, says, "What an important truth.
-My dad told me that when still living at home, I wanted to quit my first office job because I was so miserable.
+My dad told me that while I was still living at home and wanting to quit my first office job because I was so miserable.

 He said, 'No, because you need to learn to stick with something,' and he also told me to learn to deal with problems because every job has them.
 A few years later, when I was again utterly miserable at a job, I remembered these words.
 So, I worked to solve the problems instead of quitting.
-I wound up working at that company for 23 years."
+I wound up working at that company for 23 years," Purse said.